DevanJoaquin/rustguess/README.md

 # rustguess

-`rustguess` Linux kernel module that runs a number guessing game at /dev/rustguess
+`rustguess` is a Linux kernel module that runs a number guessing game at `/dev/rustguess`.

-Users write guesses into the device, and reading from the device returns hints such as "too high," "too low," or "correct."
-After the correct guess, the module remembers that the player has won and tells them to reload the module to play again.
+Users write guesses into the device, and reading from the device returns hints such as `"too high"`, `"too low"`, or `"correct"`.
+After the correct guess, the module remembers that the player has won.

 The secret number is currently hardcoded as `42`.